-ELEMENT DESIGN GUIDELINES Size Should be able to accommodate an appropriate n Total area of the facility should be about 2.0 to 2. adequate space for manoeuvring Configuration Configure to allow each garbage and recycling conhaving to take out other containers No horizontal dimension (width or depth) is less the second second Door Must contain a double door to ensure there is enc Access for Occupants • Accessible to all occupants of the development, in If an auxiliary area is designated for the facility outside Location into the building for easy access by users.
-Ideally, recycling facilities are located in close proximito dispose of garbage.
-Within the storage area, recyc The location must be: Within the legal parcel Located at ground level, or no more than one stor Location of storage facility should not be: On publicly owned rights-of-way where it may disi Between a street-facing facade of the structure ar In any required driveways, parking aisles, or parking In any location that may block or impede fire exits If a temporary storage facility is required to place rec Floor • Must have a hard surface (concrete is required if in Drainage Must drain to sanitary sewerOil separator required at food services and restaur Ventilation Have adequate ventilation for reduced smell and or Security Be protected from unlawful entry Be equipped with locked doors or the containers s to avoid illegal dumping Lighting • Be well lit, both as a security measure and for ease o surrounding area Rodent Concerns • Be rodent resistant, and ensure that waste is store Signage • Must have clear signage in garbage and recycling container to help prevent contamination from Step 3.
+ELEMENT DESIGN GUIDELINES Size Should be able to accommodate an appropriate number of containers that will not overflow between collection days.
+Total area of the facility should be about 2.0 to 2.25 times the physical footprint of the containers to allow for adequate space for manoeuvring Configuration Configure to allow each garbage and recycling container to be individually accessed, removed and replaced without having to take out other containers No horizontal dimension (width or depth) is less than 2 metres to allow for access to waste containers Door Must contain a double door to ensure there is enough space to move the containers Access for Occupants Accessible to all occupants of the development, including those with restricted mobility If an auxiliary area is designated for the facility outside the building, the area should be located adjacent for an entry point into the building for easy access by users.
+Location Ideally, recycling facilities are located in close proximity to garbage facilities so that occupants find it as convenient to recycle as it is to dispose of garbage.
+Within the storage area, recycling and garbage containers should be grouped separately to reduce confusion.
+The location must be: • Within the legal parcel • Located at ground level, or no more than one storey below grade Location of storage facility should not be: • On publicly owned rights-of-way where it may disrupt traffic circulation patterns • Between a street-facing facade of the structure and the street if the area is located outdoors to promote pedestrian safety • In any required driveways, parking aisles, or parking spaces for the structure (this impedes the use for pedestrians and occupants) • In any location that may block or impede fire exits, public rights-of-way, or pedestrian and vehicular access If a temporary storage facility is required to place recycling and garbage containers for collection, see Attachment 5 on page 44.
+Floor Must have a hard surface (concrete is required if installing a compactor) that is able to withstand a 28-tonne collection truck Drainage Must drain to sanitary sewer Oil separator required at food services and restaurants Ventilation Have adequate ventilation for reduced smell and odour, and be in compliance with the BC Building Code requirements for ventilation Security Be protected from unlawful entry Be equipped with locked doors or the containers should also be locked if they are accessible from outside the building to avoid illegal dumping Lighting Be well lit, both as a security measure and for ease of access.
+Adequate lighting also discourages improper use of the containers and surrounding area Rodent Concerns Be rodent resistant, and ensure that waste is stored in a way to not provide shelter, refuge or food for rodents Signage Must have clear signage in garbage and recycling facilities and on containers to ensure that materials go in the appropriate container to help prevent contamination